oscarotero/oscarotero.gal/en.md

 ## Superpowers

 - Listen to people.
-- Solve complex design problems.
+- Divide a complex problem into several smaller and simpler ones.
 - Communicate with programmers, understand their problems and help them to build the best possible interface.
 - Combine fonts and colors.